 We use our extensive campus for play and study, gardening and camping, cultural events and recreation.
 Maine Coast has competitive cross-country running and Nordic ski teams; our trails are active across all seasons.

 Directions To Our Freeport Campus (57 Desert Road, Freeport):

 From Interstate 295, take Exit 20 (Desert Road).
 Travel 1.2 miles west.
-The driveway to Grades 1-8 is on the left, just past the school sign.
-The driveway to the Early Childhood Center and the Admissions Office is on the right, just 25 yards down Desert Road.
+The driveway to Grades 1-12 and the Admissions Office is on the left, just past the school sign.
+The driveway to the Early Childhood Center is on the right, just 25 yards down Desert Road.

 school building opened fall of 2017 on a 6-acre